 Use Calxa's pre-configured bundle kit called 3-Way Forecast to create your integrated reports.
 The Create a Bundle help note provides instructions.

-- Each of the report types have longer date ranges available using other templates, up to 10 years annually.
+Each of the reports also has longer date ranges available using other templates, up to 10 years annually.

 The starting date for each report is set as Relative +1 to give you an integrated 3-way forecast for the future whenever you run it (P&L, Balance Sheet, Cashflow Forecast).

 The Bank Movement (12 Months) report begins from FY Start 1 and includes actuals YTD, with forecast for the remaining months.